straightgender/FlappyBird/README.md

 ### Nothing special Just a basic libGDX project
-You must restart the project after losing
+You must restart the game after losing
 ## 🕹️ How to Play
+Run Desktop Launcher
 - **Left Click** to make the bird jump!
 - Try to keep the bird in the air by avoiding obstacles!